OWASP/www-project-developer-guide/draft/08-open-source-software/01-open-source-software.md

 The following subsections are planned:

 * Static Code Analysis (for licensing and dependencies)
-* Third Party Software and Libraries (hive off to OWASP’s Dependency Tracker)
+* Third Party Software and Libraries (hive off to OWASP Dependency Tracker)

 \newpage